Security architecture · Updated 2026-05

 Chip-bound encryption (zero-knowledge)

 Per-credential keys derived via HKDF-SHA256 from the chip's vault wrap key.
-ChaCha20-Poly1305 AEAD with associated data binding (user, site, credential id) to prevent ciphertext-swap attacks.
+ChaCha20-Poly1305 AEAD, a modern encryption standard used by Cloudflare, Google services, and the Signal protocol.
+Associated data binding (user, site, credential id) prevents ciphertext-swap attacks.
 The server stores ciphertext only.

 3